Trailblazing Civil Engineering Alumnae Break the Mold in Male-Dominated Field

 Both Jenny and Gigi said they were influenced in their choice of HKUST by the world-class professors at the University and the beautiful campus.
 Jenny’s advice to the current generation of School of Engineering students?
 Be confident and proud of your status as HKUST graduates.
 Meanwhile, Gigi said, “Explore what you love most, and you will succeed.”

-This story was also published on the SENG In Focus magazine (issue 30, P.30-31).
+This story was originally published on the SENG In Focus magazine (issue 30, P.30-31).